MaikKlein/maikklein.github.io/content/geometric-algebra.md

 +++
-title= "Fantastic quaternions and where to find them" date        = "2017-12-30"
+title = "Fantastic quaternions and where to find them" date = 2017-12-30
 +++
 # Preface